 Elasticsearch

 Elasticsearch is one of Europe's most widely deployed open-source search engines that includes native vector database capabilities.
 It combines dense vector search with traditional full-text BM25 keyword search for powerful hybrid retrieval, making it ideal for RAG applications that need both semantic and lexical search capabilities.
+If you want to compare the best vector databases for your data, try Agentset.

 Deployment